AdenGuo/work3/README.md

 introduction is a text file containing link and description of the area I chose to wrangle with.
 And The reason I chose Beijing is in this file.

+sample_beijing.osm is the sample file of map of Beijing.

 reference is a text file containing link to resources that I used in this project.